Environmental Impact Assessment Ordinance

 1.1 The Aquatic Environment

-1.1.1 Criteria for protection of the aquatic environment against water pollution include consideration of all the aquatic components: water quality, hydrology, bottom sediments, and ecology.
+1.1.1 Criteria for protection of the aquatic environment against water pollution include consideration of the relevant aquatic components: water, sediments and aquatic life.

-1.2.1 Under the Water Pollution Control Ordinance (WPCO), the Water Quality Objectives (WQOs) are established in terms of measures of physical, chemical and biological water quality in each WCZ to achieve the required level of protection of the beneficial uses.
-Based on the beneficial uses, the WQOs can be broadly categorised as follows:
+1.2.1 Under the Water Pollution Control Ordinance (Cap.
+358), the Water Quality Objectives (WQOs) are established in terms of measurements of physical, chemical and microbiological water quality in each Water Control Zone (WCZ) to achieve the required level of protection of the beneficial uses.
+Based on the beneficial uses, the WQOs can be broadly categorized as follows:

 1. Aesthetic Enjoyment: criteria concerning these aesthetic characteristics are general and descriptive.
-They depend on subjective senses of sight, smell, taste and touch.
-Criteria include, without limitation,:
+They depend on subjective senses of sight and smell.
+Criteria generally include:

-2. Human Health: criteria concerning the quality of water for abstraction of water for potable water supply and irrigation, waters for bathing and other recreational purposes; and contamination of seafood.
+2. Human Health: criteria concerning the quality of waters for bathing and secondary contact recreation uses, fish culture zones, mariculture subzones, and inland waters for abstraction of water for potable water supply.
 Key criteria include:

 3. Aquatic Life: criteria concerning protection of the water quality to maintain the integrity and balance of the aquatic ecosystem.
 Criteria include:

-• not to alter the natural properties e.g. turbidity, temperature, salinity, pH and dissolved oxygen of the water to such an extent that will upset the maintenance and the balance of primary and secondary production;
+• not to alter the physico-chemical properties e.g. turbidity, suspended solids, temperature, salinity, pH and dissolved oxygen of the water to such an extent that will cause unacceptable water quality impact on aquatic life;

-• to prevent concentration of persistent, bio-accumulative and toxic substances from reaching harmful levels;
+• to prevent concentration of toxic substances from reaching unacceptable levels.

-4. Industrial Use: criteria concerning prevention of deleterious chemicals, floatables, settleable matters, and biological growths affecting important industrial uses of the water such as that for cooling systems or for shipping.
+4. Industrial Use: criteria concerning prevention of deleterious chemicals, floatables and settleable matters affecting industrial uses of the water such as that for cooling systems, flushing water supply, etc.

 1.3 The Mixing Zone Criteria

-1. it must not impair the integrity of the water body as a whole;
+1. it shall not impair the integrity of the water body as a whole;

-4. it must not result in the accumulation of substances to such levels as to produce significant toxic effects in human or aquatic organisms;
+3. it shall not result in the accumulation of substances to such levels as to produce unacceptable toxic effects in aquatic organisms;

 • materials not in such concentrations that settle to form objectionable deposits;